View the full list of fields, first using long-form arguments:

 which ignores the current cached local image and downloads a fresh copy.

-Inside the chroot you execute as user root and can manually add, update,
+Inside the chroot, execute as user root and manually add, update,

 or remove rpms with yum